|Artillery and Armoured Fighting Vehicles preserved in New England 1: Maine

 During the War of 1812, this post saw considerable activity holding British prisoners of war, many of them brought to Wiscasset harbor by American privateersmen.
 In 1814, Fort Edgecomb became an important base in defending against a possible British attack on mid-coast Maine.
 It remained manned until 1818, and was reactivated during the Civil War.
 (Wikipedia)

-Bronze 6-pounder Smoothbore Muzzleloading Field Gun, Model 1838, Cyrus Alger & Company.
+Bronze 6-pounder Model 1838 smoothbore muzzle-loading Field Gun, Cyrus Alger & Company, mounted on iron stand in front of the Fort Fairfield Library.
 This gun was brought to the area by either the Maine militia or the land agent’s posse.
 Cast in Boston in 1839, it is typical of the cannon deployed by both sides during the Aroostook War.
-This gun is mounted on iron stand in front of the Fort Fairfield Library.
-(Fort Fairfield Public Library Photo)

 Freeport, Veterans Memorial Square